 Author Paul Fleischman states, “Seedfolks uses 13 narrators to tell the story of the founding and first year of a community garden in an immigrant neighborhood of Cleveland, Ohio.”
 This is a touching and poignant novel, each chapter dedicated to a different narrator who tells the story of how a community garden project pulls the various residents into a true neighborhood.
 Cultures, ages, and experiences all collide, and then… a true community is formed.
-The CERCA Sets and Applied Lessons below cover topics including cultural perception and stereotypes, modern-day neighborhood/urban gardening, and even political leaders’ call for reform.
-My students engage with science connections in modern-day farming and with social studies connections in immigration.
-I call on my students to consider community service options in their own neighborhoods.
-The cross-curricular connections of ELA, science, and social studies, along with culture discussions about world languages, makes Seedfolks an excellent full class read.
+The Writing Modules and Writing Lessons below cover topics including cultural perception and stereotypes, modern-day neighborhood/urban gardening, and even political leaders’ call for reform.

 - An Expert in Discrimination (Grades 3-5; CCSS.CCRA.R.8)

 - Earth Talk: Are Organic Foods Healthier than Conventional Foods?
 (Grades 6-8; CCSS.CCRA.R.4)

 - Students Get Lessons in Character Building on Day Off from School (Grades 6-8; CCSS.CCRA.R.8)

 - Gardening Against Crime (Grade 3; CCSS.CCRA.R.6; CCSS.W.3.1)

 - 7000 Ways to Say Hello (Grade 3; CCSS.RI.3.4; CCSS.W.3.1)